-Is it possible to safely download and install software you find online?
-Of course!
-But sometimes it takes a little bit of common sense mixed with a touch of uncommon knowledge to get the best and safest results.
-Let’s lay out a few helpful tips to follow while trying to weave around sketchy websites and less-than-reputable downloads.
+This guide will tell you how to safely download and install software you find online.
+All it takes is a little bit of common sense mixed with a touch of uncommon knowledge to get the best and safest results.

 This means they are, for all intents and purposes, far more difficult to hack.
 The files you download from those pages are far less likely to have been hijacked and less likely to be a safety concern.
 Websites without SSL/TLS encryption or without the requisite certificates to prove they utilize that type of security cannot guarantee you anything, even if they say they can.